-Eli Roth was attached as director before he was replaced with Jon Turteltaub.
+Eli Roth was attached as director before being replaced by Jon Turteltaub.
 Roth left due to creative differences with the studio, namely that he wanted the film to maintain both its R-rating and a $150 million budget.
-It's also rumored that Roth, on top of writing and directing, also wanted to play the lead role of Jonas, but the studio believed he didn't have the star power.
+It was also rumored that Roth, on top of writing and directing, also wanted to play the lead role of Jonas, but the studio believed he did not have the star power.

-Initially set up at Disney in 1997 when the book was published, a bid which cost the studio nearly a one million.
+The film was initially set up at Disney in 1997 when the book was published, a bid which cost the studio nearly one million dollars.
 The project eventually went into turnaround after Disney caught cold feet about competing with Warner's 1999 killer shark pic Deep Blue Sea (1999).
 Alten, frustrated at the lack of movement on the project, wrote his own draft which he showed to Nick Nunziata, who then in turn delivered to Guillermo del Toro.
 Del Toro took the project to Lawrence Gordon and Lloyd Levin, who brought on Lara Croft Tomb Raider: The Cradle of Life (2003) director Jan De Bont to helm.

-The Meg (2018) marks the return of noted film producer Gerald R. Molen to Hollywood filmmaking.
+The Meg (2018) marked the return of noted film producer Gerald R. Molen to Hollywood filmmaking.

 The name of the boat at the end of the film is "Charlotte."
 This is also the name of the ship that the character Benjamin Franklin Gates searches for in National Treasure (2004), which was also directed by Jon Turteltaub.